gionikola/gionikola.github.io/research.md

 Agents Models with Bounded Rationality"**</ins>](https://gionikola.github.io/cv/evans&nikolaishvili_2025.pdf) (with [David Evans](http://econevans.com/))

 <b>Abstract:</b>
-Simulations of heterogeneous agents models with boundedly rational agents and multiple markets in the style of Krusell and Smith (1997, 1998) require solving for market-clearing conditions at each period to determine temporary equilibria.
+Akeychallenge in heterogeneous agent models with bounded rationality is the intensive computational burden of repeatedly aggregating policy functions within equilibrium solvers.
-Existing solution procedures can be computationally intensive, especially in settings with a high-dimensional state space and a large number of agents.
+This cost scales with belief heterogeneity, creating a severe bottleneck.
-We suggest a new method for approximating temporary equilibria in heterogeneous agents models that offers a speedup of multiple orders of magnitude compared to a conventional benchmark.
+We propose a fast aggregation method that replaces repeated summations with a compact representation of aggregate demand as a function of prices, delivering speedups of several orders of magnitude over conventional approaches while preserving accuracy.
-We demonstrate the effectiveness of our procedure by applying it to a model with heterogeneous boundedly rational agents featuring a large idiosyncratic state space.
+Demonstrated in a model with several dimensions of belief heterogeneity, our method directly overcomes a central obstacle to simulating boundedly rational heterogeneous agent economies and extends the scope of feasible applications.

 [<ins>**"The Evolution of Community Bank Interconnectedness"**</ins>](https://gionikola.github.io/cv/wp_cbinterconnectedness_nikolaishvili.pdf) [Best Field Paper / PhD Research Paper (University of Oregon)]